zowe/docs-site/docs/user-guide/systemrequirements.md

 - Node.js versions between v6.14.4 and v8.x *on the z/OS host* where you install the Zowe Application Server.
 To install Node.js on z/OS, follow the instructions in [Installing Node.js on z/OS](install-nodejs-zos.md).

 - IBM SDK for Java Technology Edition V8 or later
-- 833 MB of HFS file space
+- 833 MB of zFS file space

-- Supported browsers:
+- (client) Supported browsers:
     -   Google Chrome V66 or later
     -   Mozilla Firefox V60 or later
     -   Safari V12.0 or later